10 Pioneering Facts about George Washington

 It’s been suggested that Washington could never have children of his own.
 He never sired any children himself, and there have been various theories suggesting why this might have been the case.
 However, unless you can find a time machine, it’s all speculation.

-Do you know any interesting facts about George Washington that we’ve missed?
-Share them with us in the comments section below!
+Do you know any interesting facts about George Washington?
+Share them in the comments below!